la2050/archive/_organizations/co-led-by-industrial-district-green-and-cal-poly-pomona-department-of-landscape-architecture.md

       https://challenge.la2050.org/entry/the-green-alley-playlab-pop-up-playscapes-in-the-industrial-alleys-of-downtown-los-angeles
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Cal Poly Pomona and Industrial District Green use creative strategies to engage communities in the process of research, design, implementation and maintenance.
 title: >-
   Co-led by Industrial District Green and Cal Poly Pomona Department of Landscape Architecture.
-uri: >-
-  /organizations/co-led-by-industrial-district-green-and-cal-poly-pomona-department-of-landscape-architecture/
 extrapolated_project_ids:
   - '6102045'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The Green Alley PLAYlab: Pop-Up playscapes in the industrial alleys of Downtown Los Angeles.
-project_titles:
-  - >-
-    The Green Alley PLAYlab: Pop-Up playscapes in the industrial alleys of Downtown Los Angeles.
-project_titles_from_project_ids:
   - >-
     The Green Alley PLAYlab: Pop-Up playscapes in the industrial alleys of Downtown Los Angeles.